 Microsoft Project 2016 Introduction

 There are no prerequisites for this course.
-However, it is helpful to have taken an introductory project management course, such as Versatiles Principles of Project Management.
+However, it is helpful to have taken an introductory project management course or have some level of project management experience.

 At course completion